spudlyo/public/git.md

 # Let's create some things

-Git needs a few things to be happy.
-It needs a place to stash objects, a place to track refs, and a HEAD file which points to our current commit.
+Git needs a few things to be happy &#x2013; it needs a place to stash objects, a place to track refs, and a HEAD file which points to our current commit.

 ```shell
 mkdir -p .git/objects